JasonHunter95/hospital-model/README.md

 #### State Vector Packing

-The **18 compartments** × N age groups are packed into a single 1D state vector, plus **5 tracked accumulators** for differential mortality:
+The **18 compartments** × N age groups are packed into a single 1D state vector, plus **7 tracked accumulators** for differential mortality and demographics:

 ```python
 # Main compartments (18 per age group):